 Legal to Own – Year Stipulation

-Five states and the District of Columbia take a slightly different approach to the states which set a time limitation on slot machine purchases.
-In the following states, a slot machine has to have been manufactured before a certain year in order to be legal.
-In most of those cases, the machine has to have been built in the 1940s or 1950s, in the Golden Age of slot machines.
+Five states and the District of Columbia take a slightly different approach to the states, which set a time limitation on slot machine purchases.
+In the following states, a slot machine has to have been manufactured before a particular year to be legal.
+In most of those cases, the machine has to have been built in the 1940s or 1950s (the Golden Age of slot machines).
 In those cases, the people who buy such machines are likely to be collectors of rare items.

-This should give you a basic understanding of the places you can buy used slot machines online, how much shipping you’ll have to pay to have them delivered, and whether it is legal to own such a fun device in your part of the USA.
+This should give you a basic understanding of the places you can buy used slot machines online, how much you’ll have to pay to have them delivered, and whether it is legal to own such a fun device in your part of the USA.
 I recommend that those who live in places where slot machines are illegal should avoid any chance of breaking the law.
 You don’t want to have to explain how your vintage slot machine collection is not used for profit.
-Even if you convince the sheriff he doesn’t need to arrest you, he might confiscate your high-priced used slot machine.
+Even if you convince the authorities that they don’t need to arrest you, they might confiscate your expensive used slot machine.